 Who else is involved?

-Grown in Britain is as much a movement as it is an initiative, and we’re working to connect the public to wood as a material.
-At the heart of the movement are the woodland owners and landowners working to grow, manage and harvest the wood that ends up in the products we all buy.
+Over 10% of the woodland in the UK is certified as Grown in Britain.
+These woodland owners and landowners are working to grow, manage and harvest the wood that ends up in the products we all buy.
 Here are some of their stories:

 Nick Webb, Marston Vale Trust